Religious Education

 We will discuss and learn about which people are special and why?
 This will include work on Jesus’s special friends.

-In Key stage 1 children study Christianity and Islam with an introduction to Sikhism and Hinduism on alternate years.
+In Key stage 1 children study Christianity and Islam and have an introduction to Sikhism and Hinduism in alternate years.

 This ensures by the end of Key Stage 1 all children have been introduced to the above religions and this knowledge can be built upon in Key Stage 2.